New York/New Jersey Miscellany

 powerhouse: Springfield Avenue and Bedford Street

-grip: Rasmussen non-grip
+grip: Rasmussen "chain pump" non-grip

 gauge: 5' 2 1/2"